Public Speaking 2020

 Find this article at:

-All active and registered 4-H’ers can compete in this county level program.
+All active and registered 4-H’ers can compete in this county-level program.
 Team presentations are acceptable and will compete at the oldest competitor’s level.
 Creativity in technology will be required this year.
 Any technology will be ok as long as you can output in .mp4 or .mov, it is uncut, and the presenter can be seen at all times.
-If you will be competing in 4-H Entertains?
-Please upload your videos on the same form as your presentation video but honor the May 11th deadline.
-The 4-H Entertains will premier on Facebook at 6:00 p.m. on May 14th.
-4-H Entertains will happen in the fall and will include group videos if COVID-19 restrictions allow.
+No animals or weapons will be allowed in the videos.

 YouTube videos are not accepted at the district level but we will accept them for Lee County Judging purposes.
-Videos need to be an mp4 or mov file and preferably under 10gb .
+Videos need to be an mp4 or mov file and preferably under 5GB.
 Videos need to be single cut.
 You may begin submitting your videos today.

 - You must be visible for the entirety of the video.